SondreUM/UiTHack25/pwn/cyborg/README.md

-# Pwn - The little cyborg that could
+# The little cyborg that could

 > Pwn - hard